-Nowadavs. this the foundation is for most investigations in cognitive psychology. nineteenth century, Wilhelm Wundt and Franciscus Cornelis Donders made further investigations on this matter.
+Nowadays, this is the foundation for most investigations in cognitive psychology.
+In the nineteenth century, Wilhelm Wundt and Franciscus Cornelis Donders made further investigations on this matter.
 They performed experiments to measure the optimal reaction time needed for response.
 Further interpretations of these experiments gave rise to cognitive psychology five decades later.